freerange/site/soups/weeknotes/week-298.snip.markdown

 Week 298
 ========

 I think we had a pretty productive week 298.
-We managed to get quite a bit done on the video project, tick off quite a few admin tasks and continue to work on some of the other larger GFR related projects we've got ticking along.
+We managed to get quite a bit done on the video project, tick off quite a few admin tasks and continue to work on some of the other longer-term GFR-related projects we've got ticking along.

 ## Video project